maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/12 - Build and Configure - Remote Network Sensor.md

 |
 | |

-Table 12 - Remote Sensor Hardware
+*Table 12 - Remote Sensor Hardware*

-## Hedgehog Linux Installation
+## 12.2 - Hedgehog Linux Installation

       1. In vSphere, verify that the Hedgehog Linux ISO is mounted to the desired virtual machine's CD/DVD drive, and configured to connect at Power-on.
 Right click on the VM, select Power -\> Power On.
 You'll see a green arrow on the VM icon to show that it's running.
       2. Take note of the MAC address of the interface to be used for network monitoring.
 Use the information from Section 7.1 (OPNsense Installation), step 2 for guidance on how to do this.